mdneuzerling/ptvapi/README.md

 1. `disruptions`
 1. `outlets`
-1. `patterns`
 1. `search`

+Other tasks:
-In addition, many of the implemented functions make API calls that have optional parameters, and these optional parameters have not all been implemented.
+* Many of the implemented functions make API calls that have optional parameters, and these optional parameters have not all been implemented.
+* Disruptions are currently returned as lists, but should probably use a `disruption_to_tibble` function
+* I'm uncomfortable with the output of the `patterns` function.
+It's a list of tibbles, and each tibble contains one row.
+It seems like a strange format for so many single-element objects.